 Hawley will receive his OSSA 2020 Administrator of the Year award later this summer.

-“The OSSA Board of Directors is very pleased to honor Tony Smith this year.
-He exemplifies the strong character and leadership that are crucial to the success of Oregon’s small school districts,” said Michael Carter, OSSA board president.
+“The OSSA Board of Directors is very happy to honor Matt Hawley this year.
+He is an exemplary leader whose work has improved the success of students in Oregon’s small school districts,” said Michael Carter, OSSA board president.

 Hawley earned his Bachelor of Education degree from Western Oregon State College and his Masters in Education Leadership from Northwest Nazarene University.
 He received his Superintendent Endorsement/Education Specialist Degree from University of Idaho and completed his Continuing Administration Licensure Program from Lewis & Clark College.
 Hawley began his teaching career at Hood River Valley High School, worked in the Vale School District and came to Harney County schools in 2015.